 6. Shake Hands with the Devil: the Story of Romeo Dallaire – a much lesser known film on this list, this one follows Romeo Dallaire, the general in charge of the U.N. forces in Rwanda during the genocide in the 1990’s.
 I read the book and it’s absolutely fantastic.
 The film is also good (though not as good as the book in my opinion), and gives an inside account of what it’s like for people who were caught up in some of the world’s worst mass killing.
 Large scale atrocities in my lifetime have had a big impact on me, some of which, I’ve traveled to (such as Srebrenica in Bosnia).
 An important film to understand what it was like in Rwanda at that time through the eyes of one of the most central figures in the conflict.
 Film synopsis: A vital document in any understanding of the 1994 genocide in Rwanda, Shake Hands with the Devil looks at the disaster through the eyes of a hugely conflicted observer.
 Romeo Dallaire was the Canadian general commanding the handcuffed U.N. forces.
 It looks like there are a few formats to watch the film in via Amazon.
 If that doesn’t work out, many public libraries may have a copy.
 Well worth seeing and/or reading about.

 7. The Endless Summer – Even though I live in the Midwest, I love to surf.
 This film captures the early years of surfing and some of the nostalgia that I love about that era.
 Film summary: The ultimate surfing adventure, crossing the globe in search of the perfect wave.
 Director Bruce Brown creates a film so powerful it has become a timeless masterpiece that continues to capture the imagination of every new generation.
 A classic.
-It doesn’t appear that you can buy the DVD on Amazon, but you can watch it for free by joining the Surf Network via Amazon.
+It doesn’t appear that you can buy the DVD on Amazon, but it appears that you can watch it for free by joining the Surf Network via Amazon.

 8. Enron: The Smartest Guys in the Room – Once upon a time, I worked for a company that competed against Enron.
 It sold electricity on the open market to large corporations like the University of California, Walmart, and even “green” companies Patagonia.
 After losing out to Enron in a few open contract bids, one of the higher ups involved in the loosing bid lamented, “I don’t understand how we could have lost that bid.
 The only way Enron could have beaten our price was to basically sell it for free or below cost.”
 Well it turns out that his hunch was probably correct.
 Once considered one of the top companies on Wall Street, Enron’s fall was considerable.
+The book is also a nice read.
 Film summary: The inside story of one of history’s greatest business scandals, in which top executives of America’s seventh largest company walked away with over one billion dollars, while investors and employees lost everything.
 Based on the best selling book.
 This documentary exposes and documents that fall.
 You can stream the movie on Amazon or buy it via DVD or Blu-ray.

 9. Tim’s Vermeer – an absolute gem of a film.
 I had no idea what to expect going in and had only heard rumblings about a nice film about art.
 Mission accomplished many times over, and one of the more interesting films that I’ve seen in the last few years.
 The film is basically about a really smart guy who tries to reproduce a Vermeer painting; or one of the most realistic works of art every produced.
 Film synopsis: Tim Jenison, a Texas-based inventor, attempts to solve one of the greatest mysteries in all art: How did Dutch master Johannes Vermeer manage to paint so photo-realistically 150 years before the invention of photography?
 Spanning a decade, Jenison’s adventure takes him to Holland, on a pilgrimage to the North coast of Yorkshire to meet artist David Hockney, and eventually even to Buckingham Palace.
 The epic research project Jenison embarks on is as extraordinary as what he discovers.
 The film can be streamed via Amazon or purchased via DVD or Blu-ray.